 We were all once helpless infants who survived only because of the care and concern of the adults around us.

 We didn’t educate ourselves.
-We were taught by teachers, who used books others had written, in schools someone else had built.
+We were taught by teachers, who used books others had written, in schools others had built.

 We don’t drive to work alone.
 We drive on roads that someone else built, in vehicles others constructed, over bridges engineers designed.